Japanese pottery and porcelain: Traditional shaping methods

-Following the Meiji Restoration in 1868, a student of Dr. Wagener went to Germany to learn how to build a downdraft kiln, and observed many wheels operated by belts on pulleys from a single shaft.
-On his return he set up a similar system in the Seto area, using one man to turn the flywheel that drove the shaft and the pulley system.
-From this beginning the two-man wheel developed.

-Today, most potters in Kyoto use electric wheels, though there are many studios that still have a handwheel and a kick wheel.
-However, it is now difficult to find craftsmen who can make or repair them.

 Coil and throw

 At Koishibara, Onda, and Tamba, large bowls and jars are first roughly coil-built on the wheel, then shaped by throwing, in what is known as the "coil and throw technique".
 The preliminary steps are the same as for coil building, after which the rough form is lubricated with slip and shaped between the potter's hands as the wheel revolves.
 The process dates back 360 years to a Korean technique brought to Japan following Hideyoshi's invasion of Korea.

 Tools

 Generally fashioned out of fast-growing bamboo or wood, these tools for shaping pottery have a natural feel that is highly appealing.
 While most are Japanese versions of familiar tools in the West, some are unique Japanese inventions.